sanchali20/sanchali20/README.md

 - 👋 Hi,There  I’m @sanchali20
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...Java, Python, C++
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning new programming languages and frameworks
+-

 <!---
 sanchali20/sanchali20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.